Kludi99/IssuesManager/README.md

 The platform number is defined as an **enum**.

-You need to also add required configuration in the `appsettings.json` file:
+You must also add the required configuration in the `appsettings.json` file:

    - For **GitHub**:
      - `Token`: Your GitHub API token